ringring-io/ringring-ios/README.md

-# Zirgoo on iPhone #
+# Ringring on iOS #

-Zirgoo is a Phone and Messaging application built for privacy with open architectures.
+Ringring is a Phone and Messaging application built for privacy with open architectures.
 You can originate calls and send messages in an easy and secured way with no data-collecting man or company in the middle.
 The technology is freely available for public.

 ## Build Prerequisites ##

-Zirgoo for iPhone is based on [Liblinphone, free SIP VoIP SDK](http://www.linphone.org/eng/documentation/dev/liblinphone-free-sip-voip-sdk.html) and first you need to prepare your system to build it.
+Ringring on iOS is based on [Liblinphone, free SIP VoIP SDK](http://www.linphone.org/eng/documentation/dev/liblinphone-free-sip-voip-sdk.html) and first you need to prepare your system to build it.

 Download and install: